kairos-io/kairos-docs/content/en/docs/Getting started/configuration.md

 ## Configuring the hostname

 Configuring the hostname is a simple task.
 All we have to do is add the `hostname` directive at the root level of the configuration file with the value we want to give to this node.
-The order of the directives isot important.
+The order of the directives is not important.
 Let's add it after the `k3s` directive:

 ```yaml
 #cloud-config